nationalarchives/design-system/src/styles/typography/index.md

 Use the scene setter as a stylistic alternative to the [large body text](#large).

-{{ example({ group: "styles", item: "typography", example: "scene-setter", html: true, nunjucks: false, size: "s", openHTML: true }) }}
+{{ example({ group: "styles", item: "typography", example: "scene-setter", html: true, nunjucks: false, size: "xs", openHTML: true }) }}

 ## Blockquotes